 We know that picking out the new flooring could be a small portion of your whole space remodel, and that prepping for any construction process can be stressful.
-So, to prepare you for it all, we have compiled a short list of questions and things to consider when selecting a contractor for your next project.
-By asking a lot of these questions and getting the information you need, you and your contractor will be on the same page and you’ll be able to enjoy, not dread, your renovation project.
+So, to prepare you for it all, we have compiled a short list of questions and things to consider when hiring a contractor for your next project.
+By asking a lot of these questions and getting the information you need, you and your contractor will be on the same page and you’ll be able to enjoy, rather than dread, your renovation project.
 Win, win!

 1.)
 What will the schedule be like when you’re running the project?

 A schedule is more than just a start and end date.
 It’s important to always ask your contractor about what days and times they plan to be on site.
 While most contractors typically have a five-day work week during daytime hours, every contractor is different, so you can’t just assume you know their schedule without discussing it.
 Having this schedule will outline the tasks and timing, which will give you a big picture view of deadlines for everything in the project.
 It will also give you a benchmark so that you know if things are slipping or being pushed back a day or two.
 By going over this with your contractor, you’ll be able to plan your own schedule.

 Depending on the size and structure of the company you hire, the answer could vary widely.
 Many remodelers use a lead carpenter system, where a staff member (sometimes called a superintendent) is responsible for day-to-day work on site, and often swings a hammer as well.
 So, ask your remodeling contractor direct questions about who will be responsible for opening and locking up, who will supervise subcontractors on site and who to call on a daily basis with any questions.